davideicardi/live-plugin-manager/README.md

 - No `pre/post-install` scripts are executed (for now)
 - C/C++ packages (`.node`) are not supported

-If you found other problems please open an issue.
+If you find other problems please open an issue.

 ## License (MIT)